 An employment reference letter is an important component of the RPL report for non-ICT professionals since it represents what they have learned throughout all those years of experience that are equivalent to an ICT degree.
 Your work reference letter includes information about your educational background, past job history, competencies, and talents.
 An employer reference letter must be included when submitting an RPL report.
 The Australian Computer Society is in charge of evaluating your competency, and the standards specified by the ACS must be followed.

 What is Skilled Employment for RPL Report?

 The Employment opportunity with at least 20 hours per week and payable can be considered for skill assessment purposes.
 The work to be evaluated must be conducted at the degree of depth and complexity appropriate for the specified occupation.
 The degree of expertise necessary should also be reflected in the salary.
 Please keep in mind that unpaid/partially paid leave or volunteer activities will not be regarded as paid work at the requisite skill level of a specified occupation for skills assessment.

 After meeting the ACS eligibility requirements, the employment will be recorded as Skilled Employment and eligible for migration points.
-However, work experience to fulfil the eligibility criterion is NOT considered Skilled Employment and is thus ineligible for migration points.
+However, work experience to fulfill the eligibility criterion is NOT considered Skilled Employment and is thus ineligible for migration points.

 Format for Employment Reference Letter